 With my 4-year-old daughter completely obsessed with princesses at the moment, the effect has rubbed off on me.
 When I saw the MAC Cosmetics Prissy Princess eyeshadow palette, I knew I had to have it.

 The palette definitely lives up to its name, it will make anyone feel like a princess.
 The packaging is elegant, yet at the same time it’s fun, the spots give it that added element.
 I love how the font is so fitting for royalty and, of course, the light pink packaging is a must!

-The palette has a nice sized mirror inside enabling you to use it to apply the shadows.
+The palette has a nice-sized mirror inside enabling you to use it to apply shadows.
 This is always an important factor, this way you can apply your makeup anywhere without needing to carry an extra mirror.

 Prissy Princess Eyeshadow Palette Shades

-The other 4 shades in the palette which are all slightly smaller are all more in between colours.
-You won’t use them all at the same time, you will use maximum 2 at the same time.
-Because you will use them less frequent, it makes sense that they are smaller in size.
+The other 4 shades in the palette which are all slightly smaller are all more in-between colours.
+You won’t use them all at the same time, you will use a maximum of 2 at the same time.
+Because you will use them less frequently, it makes sense that they are smaller in size.

 Pro Tip: Before applying eyeshadow always apply an eyeshadow primer first.
 This will help your eyeshadow to stay on for longer and better without smudging or creasing.
 My favourite eye primer is the MAC Prep + Prime.
 Read my review here!